-The ONS and Land registry data finds the average price of homes in London grew 80 per cent in a decade from £266,999 to £473,609(Oct 2008 to Oct 2018), while, the price in North East grew 3.2 per cent from £124,448 to £128,488.
+The ONS and Land registry data find the average price of homes in London grew 80 per cent in a decade from £266,999 to £473,609(Oct 2008 to Oct 2018), while the price in North East grew 3.2 per cent from £124,448 to £128,488.

-Brexit is one of the key factors where the economic uncertainty led to the decline in national price growth from 8.2 per cent to 2.7 per cent.
-The capital city is also facing affordability issue where average house price is 16 times more than the average salary.
+Brexit is one of the key factors where economic uncertainty led to the decline in national growth from 8.2 per cent to 2.7 per cent.
+The capital city also faces an affordability issue where the average house price is 16 times more than the average salary.

-Investors from China and America acquiring properties in the North
+Investors From China and America Acquiring Properties in The North

 Several foreign investors are seeking alternative regions to invest in UK property over the decline in growth in the capital city, shortage, and unaffordability.